-Any individual is a "worker" under WCB regulations, if he or she is employed - regardless of whether that employment is full-time, part-time or casual or whether payment is made on a wage, salary, per-job, or piece-work basis.
+Any individual employed - regardless of whether that employment is full-time, part-time or casual or whether payment is made on a wage, salary, per-job, or piece-work basis.
 This includes administration, management and clerical staff as well as labourers.

 Unregistered labour contractors are also classed as workers.